 Software Developer Vs Software Engineer

-So why is it important to know the difference between a software engineer vs software developer?
+So why is it important to know the difference between a software developer vs software engineer?
 For one thing, these positions have different scopes and responsibilities.
 Importantly for a recruiter, they might also have different salary expectations.
-A quick glance of PayScale research suggests that at the time of writing, the average salary of a software engineer in the United States is $83,060, while the average for a software developer is $69,560.
+A quick glance of PayScale research suggests that at the time of writing, the average salary of a software engineer in the United States is $83,060, while the average for a software developer job is $69,560.

 You also find that candidates for these roles should have different sets of skills.
 More importantly, candidates should also be taking different approaches to their work.
 We’ll go into the details below but suffice it to say, developers tend to be more creative while engineers tend to be more precise.
 Why is that?
 Well, first you need to understand what both of these roles do.